jaykhan-dev/jkvp/docs/blog/programming/vuejs.md

 [See official site](https://vuejs.org/)

 Vue JS is a modern JavaScript framework that uses Node, webpack bundling, and ES modules.
-It is a great for creating user interfaces because Vue falls into the "View" category of the [MVC] model of modern web development.
+It is great for creating user interfaces because Vue falls into the "View" category of the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) model of modern web development.
 It's possible to add third party libraries like Three JS, GSAP to add more sophisticated animations and 3D spaces.

 The simplicity of Vue JS is what attracted me to it.
-It is intuitive and it's easy to setup and deploy.
-Being similar to other frameworks like React and Angular, Vue is not backed by a mega corporation but rather the online community of developers who decided to improve Vue out of appreciation.
+It is intuitive and easy to setup and deploy.
+Being similar to other frameworks like React and Angular, Vue is not backed by a mega corporation but rather by the online community of developers who decided to improve Vue out of appreciation.
 It's open source and has a robust ecosystem.

 ## The ecosystem
 The Vue JS ecosystem is growing everyday.
 Though not the most popular JavaScript framework (that honor belongs to React), it is attracting developers due its inherent simplicity and developer satisfaction.